gpropf/haskweb/Readme.md

-# Reflexamples
+# Haskweb

-### my collection of Haskell demos using the Reflex framework.
+### my collection of Haskell demos using GHCJS and the Reflex framework.

 ## Setup the Environment